ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-Why do bears have hairy coats?
-Fur protection.
+Why do fish live in salt water?
+Because pepper makes them sneeze!

 [
-Mon Jul 14 00:31:59 UTC 2025
+Tue Jul 15 00:30:56 UTC 2025
  ]